Vaibhavv1703/Customer-Retail-Analysis/README.md

 ## DataSet

 Two datasets have been used for this analysis.
-The first one is Shopping Trends which focuses on the frequency of purchases, preferences, product categories, shipping types and customer demographics.
+The first one is Shopping Trends which focuses on the frequency of purchases, preferences, product categories, shipping types, and customer demographics.
 The second dataset contains actual data of customers including purchase amount, products, invoice details, and customer details.

 ## Steps for Analysis